 - Be grateful for your ex.
 Think of your ex as your teacher.
 What lessons have you gained from your relationship?
 What have you learned about yourself that you can use to create a better life?
 If you stop thinking of your ex as the devil who ruined your life and start thinking of him as the impetus for personal growth, your co-parenting skills – and your life – will improve.

 Have questions about custody or parenting time?
 We can help.
-Schedule your FREE consultation with one of our highly skilled family law attorneys by calling 888-888-0919, or clicking the button below.
+Schedule your INITIAL consultation with one of our highly skilled family law attorneys by calling 888-888-0919, or clicking the button below.